-1. We believe in the inerrancy and infallibility of the Scriptures.
+1. We believe in the inerrancy, infallibility, and the divine inspiration of the Bible.

 2. We believe in the majesty and sovereignty of God.

 O LORD, our Lord, how majestic is your qname in all the earth!
 You have set your rglory above the heavens.
 Psalm 8:1, ESV